Milutin-S/computerVision/PCA/README.md

 The line that preserves the most of the variance possible If you want a second line you would use a line that is orthogonal or perpedincular, 90 defrees to our first line and also that preserves the most of the variance.

-Basicly if we have N dimensional space, PCA will find the K dimensional space (K < N) that still preserves the most features of our inital data.
+To summerise, if we have N dimensional space, PCA will find the K dimensional space (K < N) that still preserves the most features of our inital data.